Michael M. Costello | Admin. Consultant

 Jeff Smith | Program Officer

-Jeff Smith is the Program Officer with the Moses Taylor Foundation.
+Jeff Smith is the Program Officer for Moses Taylor Foundation’s Community and Responsive Grants.
 In this role, Jeff meets with prospective grantees and offers technical support through the entire application process, working closely with partners to develop successful grants that focus on improving the health of the residents of Northeast Pennsylvania.
 His other responsibilities include managing the online application process, analyzing funding requests, and monitoring grantee progress and grant compliance.

 Before joining the Moses Taylor Foundation, Jeff worked for a diverse range of organizations in the non-profit sector.
 Jeff served as the Grants and Compliance Manager of an Atlanta-based organization aimed at combatting homelessness for persons living with HIV and AIDS.
 Prior to that Jeff spent 4 years at Catholic Social Services, where he gained experience in affordable housing and homeless assistance programs, HUD grants, government contracts, and capital funding.
 While there he served on the Catholic Charities USA Asset Development Steering Committee, aimed at providing asset-building opportunities for low-income families.